Skip to content

 CONFIG_MCUBOOT_IMGTOOL_SIGN_VERSION="1.0.0+0"

-Once you have modified the prj.conf file, you can build and flash the BikeComputer program.
-When you start up the board, the bootloader should now jump to the first image slot and the BikeComputer program should start up as normal.
+Once you have modified the prj.conf file, you can build the BikeComputer program by adding --extra-conf "full path to prj_dfu.conf" to the build command.
+After flashing the BikeComputer program, the bootloader should now jump to the first image slot at startup and the BikeComputer program should start up as normal.

 Signing the BikeComputer Program and Provide the Key to the Bootloader application